mhtcode/IUT/Term2_Spring_Term_1400,1401/Discrete Math/README.md

 # Discrete Mathematics Course

 ## Course Overview
 This repository contains materials and assignments for the Discrete Mathematics course offered at Isfahan University of Technology.
-The course is supervised by Dr. Shirin Baghoolizadeh.
+The course is supervised by Dr. Mansoureh Mirzaei.

 ## Course Information
-- **Instructor**: Dr. Shirin Baghoolizadeh
+- **Instructor**: Dr. Mansoureh Mirzaei
 - **Institution**: Isfahan University of Technology
 - **Course Code**: [17 30 115 03]
 - **Semester**: [Fall 2021]